vladris/tinkerer/blog/doc/extensions.rst

 ``Metadata``

-    This is an object containig additional metadata:
+    This is an object containing additional metadata:

     ``is_post``, ``is_page``